WhatTheDickens/engl340/mod-6/outcomes.md

 ### Before class

+- Read *Walden*, "Visitors," "The Bean-Field," "The Village."
 - Read the pages in the module "Text Encoding."
 - Leave a comment on a passage in *Walden* in another of the chapters assigned for 2-25.